CSwan300/PythonDataProjectTask/README.md

 # Log Analysis and Visualization Tool
 ### Extra info
-this was my first time ever using Matlabplot or python for Data Analysis aswell as docker implementation.
+this was my first time ever using matplotlib or python for data analysis aswell as docker implementation.

 ## Overview